St Joseph's Church, Edinburgh: Establishment

 After the restoration of the Scottish Catholic hierarchy in March 1878, there were only five parishes serving the City of Edinburgh; St Mary's Cathedral, St Patrick's Cowgate, Sacred Heart Lauriston, St John the Evangelist in Portobello and St Mary Star of the Sea in Leith.

 By the end of the 19th century, Edinburgh had begun to expand, and St Cuthbert's, Slateford was opened for worship in 1889.
 For the first quarter of the 20th century, it served the West side of the city.
 However, Edinburgh continued to expand, and Catholics began to complain about the distance they had to walk to get to Mass (in the days before regular public transport or mass car ownership).
 As such, it was agreed that a new church would be built even further west than St Cuthberts, beyond Longstone.

 Wartime temporarily halted plans for the construction of a new church, in the meantime, Mass was celebrated at Murrayburn Primary School.
-Four curates from St Cuthbert's celebrated on a rota basis from 1942-1950.
+Four curates from St Cuthbert's celebrated on a rota basis from 1942 to 1950.

-Originally it was planned to built the new church on the corner of Parkhead and Calder Road, but this plan was rescinded.
+Originally it was planned to build the new church on the corner of Parkhead and Calder Road, but this plan was rescinded.
 After much debate, construction of a new church began at the present site in Broomhouse.
-The parish was dedicated to St Joseph and officially opened for worship on Easter Sunday 1950.
+The parish was dedicated to Saint Joseph and officially opened for worship on Easter Sunday 1950.
 The church building and the priory were completed in 1953.
 The first Parish Priest, Fr Peter Higgins was appointed in 1953, coming from St Ninian's, where he had been a curate.
 The current church was meant to be a "temporary construction" (originally envisioned as the church hall), and post wartime a purpose-built church would be designed once resources were more plentiful.
 These plans never came to fruition, although building work did take place around the church in the form of a wall and an extension to the Priory to allow for visitors.

 St John Ogilvie's Parish was opened in 1970 to serve Wester Hailes, and thus the parish boundary for St Joseph's changed in 1977.
 The Calders became part of the newly established St John Ogilvie's, while St Joseph's took on Stenhouse, switching from St Cuthbert's.